 - A link to your livestream.

-- If you’re using Facebook and you don’t know how to do that, check out the tutorial on How to Livestream Via Facebook Live and start watching around the 5 minute 19 second mark.
+- If and you don’t know where to find the direct link, check out the tutorial on How to Livestream Via Facebook Live and start watching around the 5 minute 19 second mark.

-- If you’re using Facebook live, I also recommend you include a blurb about not needing Facebook to view the livestream.
+- I also recommend you include a blurb about not needing Facebook to view the livestream.
 You can link to this tutorial on How to view Facebook livestreams without an account.

 - A schedule of when you’ll be livestreaming.